-This poster layout shows the potential for using CSS Grid in combination with CSS3 animations.
+This poster layout shows the potential for using CSS Grid in combination with CSS animations.
 Coming in at around 200 lines of CSS, this example looks incredibly intricate.

-GRID PILE: Stacking CSS Grids for Impossible Layouts
+Stacking CSS Grids for Impossible Layouts by Morten Rand-Hendriksen

 This layout achieves the web designer’s Holy Grail: Equal height columns with no clearfixes or other hacks.
 The future is now!

 CSS Grid Layout and Comics (as Explained by Barry the Cat) by Envato Tuts+